davekilian/davekilian.github.com/_posts/2016-06-21-software-design-by-the-numbers.markdown

 To make the decision of whether to rewrite, just sume both lists and choose whichever takes less time.

-## When to Add Infrastructure
+## Where to Add Infrastructure

+The number of bugs in your code is linearly proportional to how much code you have.
+So less code is always better, if you can manage it.

+Adding infrastructure to your code can mean faster turnaround times for changes you expect you'll need to make.
+But adding infrastructure also means more code and more bugs, so adding more isn't always great.
+Then when is it a good idea?

+One heuritic: the code that has had the most (bugs, requirement changes, feature requests) is the most likely to have more (bugs, requirement changes, feature requests) in the future.

+So it's okay to start with a 'simple' draft for everything, and add infrastructure as soon as you see a recurring pattern of bugs and changes in a particular area of your codebase.

+Beyond that, you just need some experience and some good judgment ;-)

 ## Design Speculation

----

-Brain dump: let's unite all the semi-mathy posts under one banner

-## When to Add Infrastructure

-Basically, how to design a simple software codebase without unneeded complexity.

-One helpful heuristic: the code which has had the most (bugs | requirement changes) is the most likely to have future (bugs | requirement changes).
-So it's okay to start with a 'simple' draft for everything, and add infrastructure or abstraction or indirection or whatever as soon as you sense a pattern of recurring bugs and changes.
-Doing so helps you make quicker and more reliable bug fixes and requirement changes.

-Beyond that, you just need some experience and some good judgment!

-## Deisgn Speculation
+Adding infrastructure is actually speculating in your software design.

+You can design up front to accommodate change, but you can't accommodate every possible change.
+One way or another, you're going to need to make educated guesses about what changes are likely, to accommodate for them in advance.
-The one thing that makes software design hard is change.
-You can design up front to accommodate change, but you can't design up front to accommodate every possible change.
-So you have to speculate what changes will be likely and useful to accommodate for.
-THis is why your 'senior' developers are heavily embroiled in the business and user scenarios, where junior developers are often stuck looking just at the code.
+(That's why the 'senior' developers on your team or usually more heavily embroiled in the business and user scenarios, whereas more junior developers often stick to the code itself).

+The thing about speculating is, once it comes time to make changes to the code:

-If you speculate and you're right, the change will be easy.
+* If you were right, the change will be easy
-If you speculate and you're wrong, the change will be very expensive.
+* If you were wrong, the change will be very expensive
-If you don't speculate and keep is straightforward instead, you can avoid very expensive reworks later on (they're not free, but they're less expensive).

-Experienced developers keep it simple by default and add complexity to futre work only when there's really good evidence to support that.

-There's a fun little probability argument you could make here with
-expectations: say you're going to add an abstraction speculating on future work.
-If you're right, the future work takes 1/10 as long, and if you're wrong the twork takes 10x as long.
+For example, let's say if you speculate correctly, then when the time comes to make a change, it'll only take $\frac{1}{10}$th the time it would have taken had you not acommodated for the change up front.
+Let's also say if you're wrong, then when the time comes to make the change, it will take 10 times as long.

-To break even, what's the necessary probability you speculated correctly?
+Then to break even, what's the necessary probability you speculated correctly?

+$p(\frac{1}{10}x) = (1 - p)(10x)$

-1x = p(1/10x) + (1 - p)(10x)
+$\frac{1}{10}p = (1 - p)(10)$

-= p(1/10) + 10 - 10p
+$\frac{1}{10}p = 10 - 10p$

-9 = 9.9p
+$10.1p = 10$

-p = .90 (roughly)
+$p = .99$ (roughly)

-So, are you 90% certain you're gonna need it?
+So, you want to add infrastructure; are you 99% sure you're gonna need it?

+Another facet to consider: the 10X slowdown from speculating wrong is a way bigger hit than the 10X speedup from speculating right.
+Using the numbers above,

+* If making the change would take 1 hour had you not speculated,
+* Then the change would take 6 minutes if you had speculated (you saved 54 minutes)
+* And the change would take 10 hours if you had speculated wrong (you lost 9 hours!)

+In light of this, experienced developers often keep it simple by default and leave adding complexity to the future.
+This means future changes aren't free, but they usually don't require expensive reworks either.

+Over the long run, how often do you have to speculate correctly to break even with never speculating at all?

+$1x = (\frac{1}{10}x)p + (10x)(1 - p)$

+$1 = (\frac{1}{10})p + (10)(1 - p)$

+$1 = (\frac{1}{10})p + 10 - 10p$

+$9 = 9.9p$

+$p = .90$ (roughly)

+So, do you speculate correctly 90% of the time?

+Keep it simple and avoid speculating if you can -- because the odds are against you!